-Bringing a service dispatcher on board your MSP can have life changing results.
+Bringing an MSP dispatcher (service desk coordinator) on board your MSP can have life changing results.
 Some companies assume that the dispatcher position is a simple role in which anyone with decent communication skills can do the job.
 In reality, a service dispatcher needs to be well-rounded in a number of key areas to pull off their main objective successfully.
 What exactly is that?

 The main responsibility of the service dispatcher is to coordinate the technicians within the entire help desk.
 This includes the assignment and escalation of support tickets, updating the ticket’s status, following up with clients, other staff members and vendors as necessary.

-As an MSP staffing company, we at Support Adventure love supplying our clients with reliable dispatchers from our vault of candidates.
+As a company providing outsourced MSP help desk services, we at Support Adventure love supplying our clients with reliable dispatchers from our vault of candidates.
 We’ve seen how often it has transformed a middling company into a premium provider.
 This article will describe the role and importance of the service dispatcher within the MSP help desk.

-Main Responsibility of the Service Dispatcher: Coordinating the Technicians
+The Main Responsibility of an MSP Dispatcher: Coordinating the Technicians

 Service dispatchers are mostly responsible for the coordination and organization of the technicians in the MSP.
 They work hand in hand with the techs who are not always known for being the most organized due to being knee deep in technical responsibilities.
 For help desk engineers, it’s typical to have unstructured documentation, lack of information in tickets or even leaving tasks incomplete.

 Ultimately, service dispatchers function as supervisors who oversee the processes of technical positions.
 But unlike a service delivery manager, this role is not a management position.
 The dispatcher does however enforce procedures established by the service delivery manager by maintaining the intake, assignment and reviewing of tickets.